wlcg-soc-wg/wlcg-soc-wg-doc/misp/sharing.md

 ## Proposals

 Proposals are only shared upon **push** (not publishing) and they **will bypass** the push rules.
-Meaning that if another instance already has the event for which a proposal is made that instance will get the proposal even if the event should not be push because of the push rules.
+Meaning that if another instance already has the event for which a proposal is made that instance will get the proposal even if the event should not be pushed because of the push rules.

 An example use case would be: